khizar-saleem/diy-garage/README.md

 * The ability to add an acquisition date is not implemented yet.
 * The ability to edit and delete cars, services, actions is not implemented yet.
-* There is bug that crashes the app when trying to add an action using the alert dialog.
 * When in landscape mode the spinner and buttons next to it do not stretch to fill screen.
 * Pressing the back button in the actions toolbar resets spinner to top item in spinner, not the most recently selected car.
 * Clicking save in New Car alert dialog when nothing is typed in fields crashes the app.
+* Clicking save in Add Service alert dialog when nothing is typed in mileage crashes the app.
 * In the Nexus 5X emulator spinner and buttons next to dont fill screen.

 ### Cosmetic improvements needed